AhmDawody/Electrical-Devices-Watt-Meter-and-Room-Temperature/README.md

 <br>3- The alert consists of blue LED attached to the board (PF2), and turned on and off using PWM module.

 ## Important Notes
-* To open the module website, first connect to its Wi-Fi by finding its name and password written in "server_data.ino"<br>
+* To open the module website, first connect to its Wi-Fi by finding its name and password written in [server_data.ino](https://github.com/AhmDawody/IoT-Based-Room-Temperature-Meter/blob/main/Source%20Code/server_data/server_data.ino)<br>
 ```
 // Set the SSID and password for the access point
 const char* ssid = "ESP8266AP";